 At 45mm deep, you will notice extra aero benefits over shallower wheels.
 They are optimized for 28mm tires, but the narrowest I have used are 30mm (measure out at 32mm), so I wasn’t exactly “optimized.”
 Also, some of the earlier production runs didn’t have weep holes in the side to allow water to drain out.
 I have ridden these in drenching rain and didn’t notice any water entry.

 - The goodness of the Zipp brand at a reasonable price

 - 23mm inner width is plenty wide for road and gravel

 - Makes 28-32mm road tires ride like a dream

 - Durable and capable for the gnarliest gravel terrain

 - Traditional nipples for easy servicing

 - Great depth for aerodynamics (with narrower tires)

 - Baked-on graphics are way better than the stickers Zipp used to use

-- Crosswind stability is disappointing
+- Crosswind stability could be better

 - Aren’t the fastest-rolling wheels (even in this price range)